Water Resources Act 1991

 The Water Resources Act 1991 (c.
-57) (WRA) is an Act of the Parliament of the United Kingdom that regulates water resources, water quality and pollution, and flood defence.
-Part II of the Act provides the general structure for the management of water resources.
+57) (WRA) is an act of the Parliament of the United Kingdom that regulates water resources, water quality and pollution, and flood defence.
+Part II of the act provides the general structure for the management of water resources.
 Part III explains the standards expected for controlled waters; and what is considered to be water pollution.
 Part IV provides information on mitigation through flood defence.

+The enactments consolidated by the act were repealed by section 3 of, and schedule 3 to, the Water Consolidation (Consequential Provisions) Act 1991.

 Background

-The Water Resources Act was introduced in December 1991 along with four other pieces of legislation (Water Industry Act 1991, Land Drainage Act 1991, Statutory Water Companies Act 1991 and the Water (Consequential Provisions) Act 1991) whose combined purpose was to consolidate existing water legislation, which was previously spread out over 20 separate pieces of legislation.
-The Act governs the quality and quantity of water by outlining the functions of the Environment Agency (previously the National Rivers Authority).
+The act was introduced in December 1991 along with four other pieces of legislation (Water Industry Act 1991, Land Drainage Act 1991, Statutory Water Companies Act 1991 and the Water (Consequential Provisions) Act 1991) whose combined purpose was to consolidate existing water legislation, which was previously spread out over 20 separate pieces of legislation.
+The act governs the quality and quantity of water by outlining the functions of the Environment Agency (previously the National Rivers Authority).
 The WRA sets out offences relating to water, discharge consents, and possible defences to the offences.
 The Environment Agency has the power to bring criminal charges against people or companies responsible for crimes concerning water.